replicatedhq/kurl.sh/src/markdown-pages/add-ons/docker.md

 ### This add-on is deprecated.

-kURL will not be moving forward with support of this add-on in kURL starting March 23, 2023 and may remove it in future kURL releases after September 1st 2023.
-Support for existing installs will continue to be best effort.
+kURL will not be moving forward with support of this add-on in kURL starting March 23, 2023 and will be fully deprecated after September 31st 2023.
+Existing installs that use this add-on will continue to be best-effort supported until the deprecation date.
 To migrate to [Containerd](https://kurl.sh/docs/add-ons/containerd) please change your kURL spec to containerd to migrate existing installs.

 ## Summary